 Sugar in Fruit

 Even without added sugar there is still the issue of dried fruit.
 A raisin (a dried grape) may not have any more sugar than a fresh grape, but consider that 12g of raisins (a heaped dessert spoonful) is equivalent to 28 grapes and contains about 8g of sugar, not much less than the spoonful pictured above.
 Would you eat 28 grapes at a sitting?
 And you might get a couple of dessert spoonfuls of dried fruit in a muesli serve – 56 grapes worth in raisin terms.
-So packaged muesli and granolas might boast no added sugar, but they rarely come in at less than 10g sugar/100g because of the dried fruit they contain.
+So packaged muesli and granolas may boast no added sugar, but they rarely come in at less than 10g sugar/100g because of the dried fruit they contain.
 If you are making your own muesli note that sugar is also added to some dried fruits too.
 Pawpaw for example, and particularly to cranberries.
 They typically have 85g/100g of sugar!
 But you can buy the Ocean Spray brand of reduced sugar cranberries (35g/100g).

-So yes, there is still sugar in fresh fruits but its absorption is spread out over time due to the associated fibre (thus reducing the sugar spikes that lead to type 2 diabetes) and their bulk makes you feel full long before you would on an equivalent amount of dried fruit, so you naturally eat less.
+OK, there is still sugar in fresh fruits but its absorption is spread out over time due to the associated fibre (thus reducing the sugar spikes that lead to type 2 diabetes) and their bulk makes you feel full long before you would on an equivalent amount of dried fruit, so you naturally eat less.

 Why the Fuss About Sugar?

-But, OK, what’s so wrong with sugar you say?
+But what’s so wrong with sugar you say?
 Practically everything.
 Have a read on Harvard Men’s Health Watch, or ‘11 Reasons Why Too Much Sugar is Bad for You‘ in Jillian Kubala’s Healthline (which includes many interrelated effects such as obesity, risk of heart disease, risk of type-2 diabetes, acne, depression, cancer risks, skin ageing, cell ageing, energy crashes, liver fat build up, dental cavities…yikes, enough said!!)
 In particular, type-2 diabetes in New Zealand is one of the highest rates in the world and climbing: 15 to 25% of people over 65 have it, with very high rates amongst Maori and particularly Pasifika peoples.

 How to Avoid Sugar